sjmcpherson/Front-End-Developer-Learnings/CSS.md

  - '-flex' The new Flexible Box layout Module for fluid layouts - http://html5-demos.appspot.com/static/css/flexbox/index.html IE10+ includes '-order': for ordering structure elements '-justify-content': for aligning structure elements horizontally, 'align-items' for vertical alignment  and '-webkit-flex-direction': for positioning
  - '-column-count' Multi-column Wrapping Text layouts with "div{-column-count: 3;}" IE10+
  - '-calc' Dynamic css calculations "div{width: +calc(100% - 4em);}"
- - 'box-sizing:border-box' (IE8+) forces the browser to render the box with the specific width & height, placing borders & padding inside of the box.
+ - Box Sizing - 'box-sizing:border-box' (IE8+) forces the browser to render the box with the specific width & height, placing borders & padding inside of the box.
 Very helpful when working with 100% widths.
 Use the value 'content-box' to revert to the default setting.
+- CSS Regions
+- Pointer Events - 'pointer-events:none' Disables mouse events (hover, click, drag) including JS event listeners on an element.
+E.g Disable a semitransparent element with a higher Z-index so the element below is clicked.
+SVG IE9+, HTML Elements IE11+

 <h4>Media Queries</h4>
  - 'max-width' - '@media screen and (max-width: 600px) {}' Will apply CSS if the viewing area is less than 600px.